 Dr. Clark established a nutritional consulting practice in the 1960's as a complement to her research at University of Indiana.
 When federal research funds were eliminated in 1974, she concentrated on her private nutritional consulting practice.
 She obtained a naturopathy degree from the Clayton College of Natural Health.

 Dr. Clark's independent research brought her to studying the relationship between microorganisms such as parasites, bacteria, and viruses, and pollutants such as heavy metals, solvents, and radioactivity, in the context of its effects on the human body in the form of diseases, especially cancer.

 Dr. Clark researched the use of herbs, essential oils, orthomolecular therapy, and frequency therapy to treat diseases.
 She emphasized the importance of dental health, as well as an increased awareness of environmental pollution.

 Hulda Clark's most important discovery was the zapper, a handheld battery operated device that Dr. Clark claimed to electrocute pathogens using a positive offset 30 kHz square wave frequency.
 She also invented the Syncrometer, an audio oscillator circuit that Dr. Clark used to detect resonance in matter and substances.
 Dr. Clark published many experiments using the Syncrometer to scan the human body for the presence of parasites and pollutants.
 She also used the Syncrometer to test whether products were contaminated with parasites and/or pollutants.
 Hulda Clark published these experiments in her books.

-Dr. Hulda Clark wrote 7 books, "The Cure For All Cancers," "The Cure For All Diseases," "The Cure For HIV and AIDS," "The Cure For All Advanced Cancers," "The Prevention of All Cancers," "Syncrometer Science Laboratory Manual," and the most recent "The Cure and Prevention of All Cancers" published in 2008.
+Dr. Hulda Clark wrote 7 books, "The Cure For All Cancers," "The Cure For All Diseases," "The Cure For HIV and AIDS," "The Cure For All Advanced Cancers," "The Prevention of All Cancers," "Syncrometer Science Laboratory Manual," and "The Cure and Prevention of All Cancers" published in 2008.

 Hulda Clark endured many attacks by professional adversaries, including legal battles which were eventually dismissed by courts.
 Despite the setbacks, Dr. Clark persisted in her research and in sharing her knowledge with the world through her books and lectures all over the world.